Learn something new every day More Info... by email

 Another way to determine which melon to buy is by looking at the melon's color.
 Like watermelons, a Santa Claus melon is dark green and yellow on the outside.
 Generally speaking, a ripe Santa Claus melon will have darker spots than one that is not yet ripe.
 Look for one with dark gold markings, as this is an indicator that the fruit is ready to be picked and eaten.

 After cutting a Santa Claus melon open, you should remove the seeds from the center of the fruit.
 This is a good time to inspect the flesh to make sure it is neither too firm nor too soft.
-Once you have cut a Santa Claus melon open, you may notice a light aroma similar to that of a muskmelon.
+Once you have cut the melon open, you may notice a light aroma similar to that of a muskmelon.
 This should be a very light smell, as a strong odor could be an indication that the fruit is past its peak freshness.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!